macloo/python-adv-web-apps/docs/scraping3.rst

 Headless Selenium
 +++++++++++++++++

 It is possible to use **headless mode** instead of a physical browser with Selenium.
-This is NOT covered in the “Getting Started” doc, which assumes you will use Chrome and **chromedriver.**
+This is NOT covered in the “Getting Started” doc.

 `Code for using Chrome in headless mode. <https://github.com/macloo/python-adv-web-apps/tree/master/python_code_examples/scraping/headless_selenium.py>`_